Chams-M/Chams-M/README.md

 <br>

 ## :sassy_man:  About me
+- :school: I am a Software Engineer
 - 🌍  I'm based in Tunisia
-- :school: I am a freshly graduate Software Engineer
 - 💻: I love using Software as a solution for every `Problem`
 - 👩‍💻: I am a competitive programmer mainly at `LeetCode`
 - :nerd_face: Always `learning new things`